noahehall/theBookOfNoah/algorithms.md

   - average case O(n log n)
   - process
     - partition the data by choosing a pivot point that determines the left and right side of the sort
+    - searches for elements in each partition that are in the wrong place and swaps them
+    - when all alements are in the correct place, create a new pivot point and return
+    - recursively repeat